 Maybe it’s not as arbitrary as it sounds.
 Even though astronomers say summer doesn’t officially end until the fall equinox (around September 22), meteorologists have long contended that summer ends on August 31.
 This is because they divide the calendar into four equal parts to help with their weather forecasting.

 Culturally, it’s easy to equate September 1 with fall.
-Kids are going back to school, new car models arrive, new TV series begin (traditionally, anyway), new ski gear appears in shops, and ski magazines come out with their gear and resort guides.
-September is also the anniversary of TheSkiDiva.com.
-I started the site eleven years ago right after Labor Day weekend, because yes, it was fall, and yes, people would start thinking about ski season.
-(Happy Birthday to us!)
+Kids are going back to school, new car models arrive, new TV series begin (traditionally, anyway), long-range snow forecasts come out, new ski gear appears in shops, and ski magazines publish their gear and resort guides.

-Here in Vermont, I love fall.
-Vermont is Fall Central, and according to meteorologists, conditions are coming together to produce a stellar foliage season this year.
-If you’ve never been to New England in the fall, I highly recommend it.
+Here in Vermont, we’re pretty much Fall Central.
+If you’ve never been to New England in the Autumn, I highly recommend it.
 I doubt there’s anything like it anywhere else in the world.

-All that aside, the conveyor belt of the year moves along.
-Soon the snow will fly, and those who haven’t visited TheSkiDiva.com for a while will drop by to get their pre-season ski fix.
+Soon the snow will fly, and those who haven’t stopped by TheSkiDiva.com for a while will drop in to get their pre-season ski fix.
 I hope you will, too.
 Because after all, it’s fall.